Adjusting Your Straps

 Prepare Your Tool

-Use a small flat tool such as a spring bar tool, small screwdriver, or anything similar. -
+Use a small flat tool such as a spring bar tool or small screwdriver. -

 Locate the Clasp and Arrow